Chile - Things to Do in Chile in December

 December offers the clearest skies for astronomical observation with new moon periods perfect for stargazing.
 Salt flats have minimal water, creating mirror effects at sunrise.
 Avoid midday heat (30°C+/86°F+) by booking sunrise tours starting 4:30am or sunset tours starting 4pm.

-Booking Tip: Multi-day packages typically $600-900 including accommodation in discover San Pedro de Atacama.
+Booking Tip: Multi-day packages typically $600-900 including accommodation in San Pedro de Atacama.
 Book stargazing tours for nights around new moon.
 Avoid afternoon tours - heat becomes dangerous.

 Valparaíso Street Art and Coastal Exploration